 It is certainly possible to change your Orientation date by logging back in to your eCampus account or email us at email@example.com.
 However, please keep in mind that once we are at full capacity for a session, we can no longer add students to that session.
 We can put you on a wait list and inform you if any spots in your desired session open up.

 No, you are not allowed to leave campus at any time while attending Orientation.
 However, parents and guests are free to attend whatever parts of their Orientation session fit their schedule and interests.

 No, you will not be alone.
 In addition to having a roommate, there will be Orientation Leaders acting as Community Facilitators for all new students.
 Community Facilitators, also known as CFs, are Santa Clara's version of a Resident Assistant or RA as they are commonly called at other colleges and universities.
 There will also be Campus Safety officers in the residence halls and around campus to ensure your safety.

 Students must be Pell Grant eligible in order to receive an Orientation fee waiver.
 To request a fee waiver, please email our office at firstname.lastname@example.org with the your first name, last name, and student ID number.

 Parents and guests are not eligible for a fee waiver.
-Exceptions are made on a case-by-case basis for extenuating circumstances.
+Exceptions may be considered on a case-by-case basis for extenuating circumstances.